 The Shoalhaven is a popular rock climbing destination, featuring quality rock surfaces, diverse climbing routes and stunning scenery.
 The region is rich in clean, hard sandstone, an ideal surface for all skill levels, and a local guide will be able to show you the best spots.
 Try the cliffs along the Shoalhaven River or Hospital Rocks in Nowra.

 Vincentia, situated on the western shores of Jervis Bay, is also favoured by bouldering enthusiasts.
-Join a tour with Climb Nowra.
+Join a tour with Outdoor Raw or Climb Nowra.
 Novice climbers can build their confidence and skills at Hospital Rocks, while more experienced climbers will enjoy the challenge of Point Perpendicular’s almost-vertical cliff face.